scientific-python/specs/meta-spec-0002.md

 ### ✓ **are released with a liberal license**

-The About by packages have liberal open source licenses.
+The AB packages have liberal open source licenses.
 The 3-clause (also called "modified" or "new") BSD license is by far the most common.
 Whatever license is chosen should adhere to the [Open Source Definition](https://opensource.org/osd-annotated).